tegimeki/stm32f469i-disc/README.md

 Peripheral Support
 ------------------
 - [x] Green, Orange, Red, Blue user LEDs
+  [x] 16MB SDRAM on FMC interface (currently using local branch of stm32f4xx-hal and stm32-fmc until underlying features are merged upstream)
-- [ ] OTM8009A LCD (requires FMC SDRAM, DSI host, LTDC driver in stm32f4xx-hal - only the latter are ported so I am working on SDRAM+DSI in separate repos/branches)
+- [ ] OTM8009A LCD (requires FMC SDRAM, DSI host, LTDC driver in stm32f4xx-hal - porting in progress using some existing code in pending pull requests)
 - [ ] FT6206 touch controller (i2c)
 - [ ] Other standard peripherals (my initial goal is to get the display up)